 Residents are encouraged to use these dates to place one heavy item out for trash pickup.
 Items may consist of anything that would not contain freon or that would in any way harm the environment.

 If you have more than one item, maybe your neighbor is not going to put anything out??

-The town is in the process of changing all water meters to radio read meters.
-In doing this it will allow the town to have a more accurate read of water used and it will allow the town to audit your account in the event of a leak.
-It will also eliminate estimation of water bills.
+Radio Read Meters: The town has finished the process of changing all water meters to radio read meters.
+This will allow the town to have a more accurate read of water used, it will allow the town to audit your account in the event of a leak and it will eliminate estimation of water bills.